Homogenization of high-contrast dielectric elastomer composites: Formulation

 \subsection{Notation}

-Throughout this paper, the scalar-valued functions, such as the pressure $p$, are written in usual typefaces, while vector-valued or tensor-valued functions, such as the displacement $\uu$ and the stress tensor $\causs$, are written in bold.
+Throughout this paper, scalar-valued functions, such as $h$ in \eqref{eq:p423}, are written in usual fonts, while vector-valued or tensor-valued functions, such as the displacement $\uu$ and the elastic tensor $\bfR$ in \eqref{eq:5}, are written in bold.
 Sequences are indexed by superscripts ($\phi^i$), while elements of vectors or tensors are indexed by numeric subscripts ($x_i$).
+We denote by $\mathds{1}_{A}$ the characteristic function of the set $A$.
 Finally, the Einstein summation convention is used whenever applicable; $\delta_{ij}$ is the Kronecker delta, and $\epsilon_{ijk}$ is the permutation symbol.